acemod/ACE3/wiki/feature/microdagr.md

 simply aren’t good enough when lives are on the line" (Extracted from the real life manual)

-that's where the MicroDAGR comes in, here's a list of it's features (in arma 3) :
+that's where the MicroDAGR comes in, here's a list of it's features (in Arma 3) :

 - Compass and headings.
 - Date and hour synced to the mission.